mutx/lpd8mk2/README.md

 1. Download/clone the repository into a local folder.
 2. Navigate to the local folder in your terminal using `cd folderPath`.
 3. Run `npm install` to install dependencies.

+## Run
-4. Run `npm run dev` to start your local server.
+1. Run `npm run dev` to start your local development server.
+No build required.
-5. Enter the local host address `http://localhost:XXXX/` (shown in the terminal) into your browser.
+2. Enter the local host address `http://localhost:XXXX/` (shown in the terminal) into your browser.

+## Build
+1. Run `npm run build` to build the static content.
+2. Run `npm run preview` to test the build.
+3. The build output will be in the `dist` folder, which is created in the working directory where the build command was run.

 ## Refactoring